-The first step determines the velocity variations due to the deviator terms of stress tensor, the diffusion coefficient $D$ and the quantities $\vec{A}, \vec{W}$ .
+The first step determines the velocity variations due to the deviator terms of stress tensor, the diffusion coefficient D and the quantities \bar{A}, \bar{W} .

 The second step solves gas-dynamic equations in Lagrangian variables including turbulent pressure.
 To do this, implicit difference scheme is used (Section 1.1.3).